morganhancock/recipebox/Merging_exercise_2.md

 Let's say that the cooks don't want to release a new batch of recipes all at once; they want to release new content as soon as it's developed.
 Let's see how that would work.

 ### Cook #1 (or any cook)
 In the previous section, Cook #1 created a new branch, `breakfast`, and added a new recipe to it, `biscuits.md`.
-To release that recipe right away, instead of waiting for the `new_recipes` to release, Cook #1 needs to merge into the `MASTER` branch.
+To release that recipe right away, instead of waiting for the `new_recipes` to release, Cook #1 needs to merge into a `MASTER` branch.
 You can merge locally or through a pull request, so choose one of the following.

 #### Merging locally
 If your team is cool with merging into MASTER locally, do the following.